 “Genesis.”
 Act I, II & III

-Christianity and Religion: the End and Beginning in Metaphors
+Christianity and Religion: the End and the Beginning in Metaphors

-The richness in details explains the amount of time it took Raye to drop the song since the first moment she started teasing it.
-One of the core (not so) secret elements to investigate is the association of “Genesis.” with the concept of religion.
+The richness of detail in “Genesis.” explains the time Raye took before finally dropping the song since she first started teasing it.
+One of the key elements worth investigating is the connection between “Genesis.” and religion.

 The Metaphor Behind the Title

-As the title suggests, “Genesis.” is entirely based on the religious metaphor of birth.
-Or, in Raye’s case, rebirth.
-In fact, the song addresses concepts such as depression, substance abuse, addiction to phones and electronic devices, the need to feel loved and want to discover one’s worth, and many other concepts that seem to refer to the idea of “end” in terms of value, emotional contribution and, last but not least, conclusion.
-As a matter of fact, in the song, the key concept is not the mere description of feelings and problems, but rather the need to see the end of this situation in order to then be able to “see the light.”
+As the title suggests, “Genesis.” is entirely based on the religious metaphor of birth and new life, or, in Raye’s case, rebirth.
+The song addresses concepts such as depression, substance abuse, addiction to phones and electronic devices, the need to feel loved, the desire to discover one’s worth – concepts that seem to refer to the idea of “end” in terms of emotional value and conclusion.
+The song’s key concept in fact is not the mere description of feelings and problems, but rather the need to see the end of this situation in order to be able to “see the light.”

-In particular, the initial extreme depression that we find at the beginning of the story refers to a path of growth, hinting at the need for light.
-In first-act-Raye’s mind, taking her distance from immediate solutions such as phone or substances, saving her from going back to her past, and currently overcoming addictions is the current, grasping solution for the immediate situation she finds herself drowning in.
+In particular, the initial overwhelming depression sets the foundations for a path of growth, hinting at the need for light and change.
+In the first act, Raye acknowledges her issues and distances herself from immediate escapes such as phone or substances.
+The final solution is clear: overcoming addictions, thus preventing her return to the past, is the only solution for the current state she finds herself drowning in.

 The Meaning of Seven

-Moreover, the figure of the devil appears as well.
+Additionally, the figure of the devil appears as well.
 As per usual, the black angel is used as a metaphor for darkness and the abyss Raye virtually keeps falling in.
-The figure appears initially in the first act, in the verse:
+The devil initially appears in the song’s first act in the verse:

 Curtains closed, bed bound, amphetamines